 Which education credit should you take?

-Some students will qualify for the AOC and the Lifetime Learning Credit, but the IRS won’t let you take both.
-Typically, undergraduate students who qualify for both credits will take the AOC because it is worth more and it is refundable.
+Some students will qualify for the AOTC and the Lifetime Learning Credit, but the IRS won’t let you take both.
+Typically, undergraduate students who qualify for both credits will take the AOTC because it is worth more and it is refundable.
 The Lifetime Learning Credit is best suited for graduate students because there is no limit to the number of years you can claim it.
 Undergraduate students taking only a few courses are also more likely to take the Lifetime Learning Credit because there is no minimum enrollment requirement.

 Do I have to claim the same credit for two different dependents?